OleDakotaJoe/clonr/README.md

 ##### `clonrResult`
 This is a protected variable.
+Worth mentioning, you do not have to "initialize" `clonrResult`.
+You can simply set its value.
 Whether you are conditionally rendering a file, or conditionally rendering a block of text, you must set the result of your logic to `clonrResult`.